oehf/ipf/platform-camel/ihe/mllp/src/site/markdown/codec.md

 ### HL7 Codec Parameters

-[camel-mina2] defines a parameter named `codec`, which is expected to contain the name of a bean that corresponds to an codec factory, that translates the network stream into a suitable application ptocol and vice versa.
+[camel-mina2] defines a parameter named `codec`, which is expected to contain the name of a bean that corresponds to an codec factory, that translates the network stream into a suitable application protocol and vice versa.
 [camel-hl7] comes with an implementation of an HL7 codec factory.
-MLLP-based IPF IHE components set "#hl7codec" as a default value for this parameter.
+MLLP-based IPF IHE components set `#hl7codec` as a default value for this parameter.
-The corresponding bean must still be defined:
+The corresponding bean must always be defined:

 ```xml
 <bean id="hl7codec" class="org.apache.camel.component.hl7.HL7MLLPCodec">